influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/valueFrom.md

 withParameter(parameter)
 ```

-Parameter reference to a step or dag task in which to retrieve an output parameter value from (e.g. '{{steps.mystep.outputs.myparam}}')
+"Parameter reference to a step or dag task in which to retrieve an output parameter value from (e.g. '{{steps.mystep.outputs.myparam}}')"

 ### fn withPath